aerogear-attic/mobile-cli/README.md

 ### Build for APB usage

-To use the mobile-cli inside an APB container it needs to be compiled for the linux/amd64 platform:
+To use the mobile CLI inside an APB container it needs to be compiled for the linux/amd64 platform:

 ```
 make build_linux